PunAditep/Aditep_project_Data/README.md

 # Aditep's portfolio
+My portfolio showcases projects related to the roles of data analyst and data scientist, as well as the knowledge I have acquired through various courses, completed assignments, and summary sheets.
+These practical experiences have allowed me to develop valuable skills in data analysis and provide evidence of my competence in the field.

 ## Project Relavent
 ### 1 KPMG Project
+ - Presentation sides display problem and solve principle
+ - Dashboard
+ - certificated by KPMG Co., Ltd.

 | Tables        | Are           | Cool  |
 | ------------- |:-------------:| -----:|